Priestly Formation

 Origin: Zipaquirá, Colombia

-Year of Study: III Itinerancy (Finished III Theology)
+Year of Study: IV Itinerancy (Washington D.C.)

 Local Parish: Saint Patrick's Parish, Brockton